leulabay1/recipe-display-ui-with-tailwind-and-react/README.md

 Feel free to customize this README according to your project's specific details.
 You can add more sections like API documentation, deployment instructions, or screenshots.
 Make sure to keep it clear and informative to help users understand and use your Recipe UI built with Tailwind CSS and React.js.
 ```

-Remember to replace placeholders like `your-username`, `screenshot.png`, and other placeholders with actual values specific to your project.